spookylukey/net.learnscripture.webviewapp/README.rst

       });

     and similar code for when the modals disappear.
-(This is using jQuery and the modal dialogs from Twitter's Bootstrap).
-The code checks for the presence of the "androidlearnscripture" object since the site might not be running withing the Android app, or might be running in a different version of the app.
+(This is using jQuery and the modal dialogs from Twitter's Bootstrap v1.4).
+The code checks for the presence of the "androidlearnscripture" object since the site might not be running within the Android app, or might be running in a different version of the app.

 * handling of links: